sauradip/fewshotQAT/README.md

 Accepted in BMVC 2021.

+Appologize for the messed up Code

-Code will be added soon ( delay due to CVPR workload )
+Refactoring will be done soon ( delay due to CVPR workload )